 - How many sessions a day or week will you run?

 - How much do you expect to charge per session?

 - Will you run discounts for clients who bulk buy sessions?
 How about people who refer other clients to your business?

 - Using the above information, how much do you expect to earn per session, day, or month?

 - How will you process sales?
 For example, will customers pay cash in hand on the day, or will they pay when they book a session through your website or app?

 When writing this section, it will help if you have an idea about your costs and industry standards.
 This will help you choose a price point that is competitive while being enough to keep your business profitable.

-It’s all well and good having a sales plan, but you’ll need a way to get customers to pay for your service.
-In the marketing plan, you can describe all the ways you will try to get clients, as well as any costs associated with this.
+It’s all well and good having a sales plan, but you’ll need a way to get your client base to pay for your service.
+In the marketing plan, you can describe all the ways you will try to attract clients, as well as any costs associated with this.

 Some ideas include: